Thursday, 30 December 2021

 He passed his hand over his forehead, a little wild-looking, as if he himself had suffered only a narrow escape.
 "I think about it every single day.
 I still see her face, you know, getting into that cab?
 Waving goodbye, so happy."
 (Donna Tartt, The Goldfinch, p.
 215)

-Of course Tartt was not writing an academic paper or piece of journalism.
-It's a case of the author being realistic in her reported speech, accurate to her imaginary protagonists—who in this case are young people in the US I think around 2010 (the speaker is Goldie, a Latino working at a parking garage).
+Of course Tartt was not writing an academic paper or a piece of journalism.
+It's a case of the author trying to be realistic in her reported speech, accurate to her imaginary protagonists—who in this case are young people in the US I think around 2010 (the speaker is Goldie, a Latino working at a parking garage).

 Why has this phenomenon come about?
 As far as I can see, it serves two purposes.